Nineveh: Neolithic

-Caves in the Zagros Mountains adjacent to the north side of the Nineveh Plains were used as PPNA settlements, most famously Shanidar Cave.
 Nineveh itself was founded as early as 6000 BC during the late Neolithic period.
 Deep sounding at Nineveh uncovered soil layers that have been dated to early in the era of the Hassuna archaeological culture.
 The development and culture of Nineveh paralleled Tepe Gawra and Tell Arpachiyah a few kilometers to the northeast.
 Nineveh was a typical farming village in the Halaf Period.

 Chalcolithic

+Ubaid period

 In 5000 BC, Nineveh transitioned from a Halaf village to an Ubaid village.
-During the Late Chalcolithic period Nineveh was part one of the few Ubaid villages in Upper Mesopotamia which became a proto-city Ugarit, Brak, Hamoukar, Arbela, Alep, and regionally at Susa, Eridu, Nippur.
-During the period between 4500 and 4000 BC it grew to 40ha.
+During the Late Chalcolithic period Nineveh was one of the few Ubaid villages in Upper Mesopotamia which became a proto-city.
+Others include Ugarit, Brak, Hamoukar, Arbela, Alep, and regionally Susa, Eridu, Nippur.
+During the period between 4500 and 4000 BC it grew to 40 hectares in size.

 The greater Nineveh area is notable in the diffusion of metal technology across the near east as the first location outside of Anatolia to smelt copper.
-Tell Arpachiyah has the oldest copper smelting remains, and Tepe Gawa has the oldest metal work.
+Tell Arpachiyah has the oldest copper smelting remains, and Tepe Gawra has the oldest metal work.
 The copper came from the mines at Ergani.

+Uruk period

+Nineveh IV became a trade colony of Uruk during the Uruk Expansion because of its location as the highest navigable point on the Tigris.
+It was contemporary with, and had a similar function to, Habuba Kabira on the Euphrates.
+Finds included beveled rim bowls.

 Early Bronze Age

-Nineveh became a trade colony of Uruk during the Uruk Expansion because of its location as the highest navigable point on the Tigris.
-It was contemporary and had a similar function to Habuba Kabira on the Euphrates.
-By 3000 BC, Kish civilization had expanded into Nineveh.
-At this time, the main temple of Nineveh becomes known as Ishtar temple, re-dedicated to the Semite goddess Ishtar, in the form of Ishtar of Nineveh.
-Ishtar of Nineveh was conflated with Šauška from the Hurro-Urartian pantheon.
-This temple was called 'House of Exorcists' (Cuneiform: 𒂷𒈦𒈦 GA2.MAŠ.MAŠ; Sumerian: e2 mašmaš).
-The context of the etymology surrounding the name is the Exorcist called a Mashmash in Sumerian, was a freelance magician who operated independent of the official priesthood, and was in part a medical professional via the act of expelling demons.

 Ninevite 5 period

-The regional influence of Nineveh became particularly pronounced during the archaeological period known as Ninevite 5, or Ninevite V (2900–2600 BC).
+The regional influence of Nineveh became particularly pronounced during the archaeological period known as Ninevite 5, or Ninevite V (3000/2900–2600/2500 BC).
 This period is defined primarily by the characteristic pottery that is found widely throughout Upper Mesopotamia.
 Also, for the Upper Mesopotamian region, the Early Jezirah chronology has been developed by archaeologists.
 According to this regional chronology, 'Ninevite 5' is equivalent to the Early Jezirah I–II period.

 Ninevite 5 was preceded by the Late Uruk period.
 Ninevite 5 pottery is roughly contemporary to the Early Transcaucasian culture ware, and the Jemdet Nasr period ware.
 Iraqi Scarlet Ware culture also belongs to this period; this colourful painted pottery is somewhat similar to Jemdet Nasr ware.
 Scarlet Ware was first documented in the Diyala River basin in Iraq.
 Later, it was also found in the nearby Hamrin Basin, and in Luristan.
 It is also contemporary with the Proto-Elamite period in Susa.

+Ninevite 5 can be subdivided into the Early Ninevite 5 (3000-2750 BC) characterized by painted pottery and Late Ninevite 5 (2750-2500 BC) with incised pottery.
+In southern Mesopotamia, the former is contemporary with ED I-II, while the latter mirrors ED II-IIIA.